-The child retention systems can be installed quickly and safely on the rear seat using the ISOFIX and/or Top Tether systems (fitted on the rear tray).
+The Child restraint systems may be fitted to the rear seat quickly and safely with the "ISOFIX" and/or Top Tether system (fitted to the rear backrest).

 Fig. 32 Position of the ISOFIX anchors on the side rear seat

 Fig. 33 The ISOFIX child seat anchors slide along the fitted plastic guides until secured in the vehicle's ISOFIX anchorages